HAVE AN IPAD OR KINDLE? CLICK THE BUTTON BELOW FOR YOUR DIGITAL COPY!

 In 1993, Minister Farrakhan’s popularity could not have been higher within the African American community.
 The controversy with members of the Jewish community, and whites in general in the United States, could not also have been more pronounced.
 His mere name polarized rooms full of people if they were of different races.

-Never in my life had I seen the mere mention of a man’s name strike fear into the hearts of one group (whites), and yet simultaneously engender that equal portion of love among his own people.
+Never had I seen the mere mention of a man’s name strike fear into the hearts of one group (whites), and yet simultaneously engender that equal portion of love among his own people.
 The last thing he needed, as he was planning a massive march in two years of a Million Men, is to have a gay scandal splattered all throughout the mainstream media related to any member of the nation Of Islam.
 The mere pain of the suicide must have been excruciating enough for him as it was for me.

 I still, however, felt as if there was more I could have done for Aaron.
 If only I had confided in him as to what I was beginning to feel.
 Would he have opened up to me as well, and thus giving each other a deeper bond, one that would have prevented this suicide?
 Looking back, it seems crazy to beat myself up over someone else's suicide.